greg-szabo/coreum/docs/chain/node/node-prerequisites.md

 ulimit -n
 ```

-If the limit < 2048, then update it.
+If the limit < 2048, then increase it.
 We recommend to set "65536" as limit.
+Make it permanent(store to config file)

 **Attention!** *This setting is critical for the node, without it the node will crash as soon as it reach the limit.*

+## Install required utils
+- crudini
+- curl
+- jq

 ## Supported architectures and operating systems